CT/GC EPT Distribution Program FAQ

 To participate in the 340B Drug Pricing Program, eligible organizations must register with the program and comply with all program requirements.
 Once enrolled, covered entities are assigned a 340B identification number that vendors verify before allowing an organization to purchase 340B discounted drugs for their eligible patients.

-If you think your organization may be eligible for the STD 340B Drug Pricing Program, please contact Laura Douglas at email@example.com.
+If you think your organization may be eligible for the STD 340B Drug Pricing Program, please contact email@example.com.

-Will I be held liable if a partner receiving PDPT has an adverse reaction to the drugs I provide?
+Will I be held liable if a partner receiving EPT has an adverse reaction to the drugs I provide?

-Current legislation allowing patient-delivered partner therapy (PDPT) for sexually transmitted diseases (STDs) does not protect healthcare providers from lawsuits resulting from adverse outcomes related to the practice.
+Current legislation allowing expedited partner therapy (EPT) for sexually transmitted infections (STIs) does not protect healthcare providers from lawsuits resulting from adverse outcomes related to the practice.
 However, this liability is no different from the liability of any other action taken by a health care provider.
-To date, the STD Control Branch has not received any reports of adverse reactions to PDPT medications.
+To date, the STD Control Branch has not received any reports of adverse reactions to EPT medications.

-Will PDPT contribute to antibiotic resistance at the population level?
+Will EPT contribute to antibiotic resistance at the population level?

-Currently, there is no evidence to suggest that patient-delivered partner therapy (PDPT) leads to increased microbial resistance.
-However, PDPT should only be used for individuals who are unable or unlikely to be treated within a clinic setting.
+Currently, there is no evidence to suggest that expedited partner therapy (EPT) leads to increased microbial resistance.
+However, EPT should only be used for individuals who are unable or unlikely to be treated within a clinic setting.

-Is PDPT appropriate as a first-line treatment approach?
+Is EPT appropriate as a first-line treatment approach?

-Patient-delivered partner therapy (PDPT) is not appropriate as a first-line treatment approach.
-PDPT is intended to benefit individuals who would not otherwise seek timely clinical care.
+Expedited partner therapy (EPT) is not appropriate as a first-line treatment approach.
+EPT is intended to benefit individuals who would not otherwise seek timely clinical care.

-Is there a limit to the number of doses of PDPT that can be dispensed / prescribed to a patient?
+Is there a limit to the number of doses of EPT that can be dispensed / prescribed to a patient?

-There is no limit to the number of doses of patient-delivered partner therapy (PDPT) medication a patient can receive to give to known sexual partners within the past 60 days.
-If the last sexual encounter was more than 60 days prior to diagnosis, PDPT can be given for the most recent sexual partner.
-See "Who are the most appropriate patients for PDPT?"
+There is no limit to the number of doses of expedited partner therapy (EPT) medication a patient can receive to give to known sexual partners within the past 60 days.
+If the last sexual encounter was more than 60 days prior to diagnosis, EPT can be given for the most recent sexual partner.
+See "Who are the most appropriate patients for EPT?"

 Why is there a patient treatment requirement?

-Onsite sexually transmitted disease (STD) treatment for patients, through direct onsite dispensing (including direct observed therapy (DOT)) or at an onsite pharmacy, is important for participation in the Chlamydia/Gonorrhea (CT/GC) Patient-Delivered Partner Therapy (PDPT) Distribution Program.
+Onsite sexually transmitted infection (STI) treatment for patients, through direct onsite dispensing (including direct observed therapy (DOT)) or at an onsite pharmacy, is important for participation in the Chlamydia/Gonorrhea (CT/GC) Expedited Partner Therapy (EPT) Distribution Program.

-This ensures that an STD-positive patient leaves the clinic site with treatment for themselves in addition to treatment for their sex partners.
-At clinic sites where patients receive PDPT for their partner but a prescription for their own STD treatment to fill at an offsite pharmacy, it is possible that patients will instead use the free medication from the CT/GC PDPT Distribution Program for their own STD treatment, rather than pick up their prescription at an offsite pharmacy.
-This practice reduces the opportunity to treat the sex partners with PDPT, therefore negating the intention, effectiveness and outcomes of Essential Access Health CT/GC PDPT Distribution Program.
+This ensures that an STI-positive patient leaves the clinic site with treatment for themselves in addition to treatment for their sex partners.
+At clinic sites where patients receive EPT for their partner but a prescription for their own STI treatment to fill at an offsite pharmacy, it is possible that patients will instead use the free medication from the CT/GC EPT Distribution Program for their own STI treatment, rather than pick up their prescription at an offsite pharmacy.
+This practice reduces the opportunity to treat the sex partners with EPT, therefore negating the intention, effectiveness and outcomes of Essential Access Health CT/GC EPT Distribution Program.

-Providing medication to patients via DOT is considered a best-practice in STD care.
-If your agency or LHJ is interested in free resources to support onsite dispensing of STD treatment please contact firstname.lastname@example.org.
+Providing medication to patients via DOT is considered a best-practice in STI care.
+If your agency or LHJ is interested in free resources to support onsite dispensing of STI treatment please contact firstname.lastname@example.org.

-The preferred method is to dispense patient-delivered partner therapy (PDPT) medication directly to the patient in a pre-packaged partner pack that includes medication, informational materials (available on the Resources page) and a clinic referral.
+The preferred method is to dispense expedited partner therapy (EPT) medication directly to the patient in a pre-packaged partner pack that includes medication, informational materials (available on the Resources page) and a clinic referral.

 What about partners who are pregnant?

-Although patient-delivered partner therapy (PDPT) is available for pregnant partners, providers should assess whether the pregnant partner is receiving pregnancy services or prenatal care.
-Every effort should be made to contact the pregnant partner and ensure appropriate care and PDPT should only be used as a last resort.
+Although expedited partner therapy (EPT) is available for pregnant partners, providers should assess whether the pregnant partner is receiving pregnancy services or prenatal care.
+Every effort should be made to contact the pregnant partner and ensure appropriate care and EPT should only be used as a last resort.
 The need of a test-of-cure (i.e., repeat testing three–four weeks after completing treatment) for chlamydia and gonorrhea during pregnancy should be emphasized.
-All three recommended PDPT regimens are considered safe in pregnancy.
+All three recommended EPT regimens are considered safe in pregnancy.
 Doxycycline, a potential alternative to azithromycin for treating chlamydia, should not be used during pregnancy.

-Can our clinic use PDPT medications to treat the patient?
+Can our clinic use EPT medications to treat the patient?

-Medication from the Chlamydia/Gonorrhea (CT/GC) Patient-Delivered Partner Therapy (PDPT) Distribution Program cannot be used to treat patients in the clinical setting.
+Medication from the Chlamydia/Gonorrhea (CT/GC) Expedited Partner Therapy (EPT) Distribution Program cannot be used to treat patients in the clinical setting.

-Agencies and local health jurisdictions (LHJs) participating in the CT/GC PDPT Distribution Program may qualify for the federal 340B Drug Pricing Program, which allows eligible health care organizations/covered entities to purchase sexually transmitted disease (STD) treatment and other medications for their STD patients at a significantly discounted rate.
+Agencies and local health jurisdictions (LHJs) participating in the CT/GC EPT Distribution Program may qualify for the federal 340B Drug Pricing Program, which allows eligible health care organizations/covered entities to purchase sexually transmitted infection (STI) treatment and other medications for their STI patients at a significantly discounted rate.
 See "What is the 340B Drug Pricing Program and how do I enroll in it?"

 LHJs using the medication for other methods of expedited partner treatment (EPT), such as field-delivered treatment (FDT), are permitted to provide the medication to the patient as appropriate.

-Patient-delivered partner therapy (PDPT) is not recommended for the treatment of syphilis or for patients who are co-infected with a sexually transmitted disease (STD) that is not treatable by PDPT medications.
-Partners with known severe allergies to antibiotics should not be given PDPT.
+Expedited partner therapy (EPT) is not recommended for the treatment of syphilis or for patients who are co-infected with a sexually transmitted infections (STI) that is not treatable by EPT medications.
+Partners with known severe allergies to antibiotics should not be given EPT.

-Caution should be exercised when providing PDPT for gonorrhea to partners of men who have sex with men (MSM) who have a known oral exposure.
+Caution should be exercised when providing EPT for gonorrhea to partners of men who have sex with men (MSM) who have a known oral exposure.
 If provided in this circumstance, the need for a gonorrhea test-of-cure two weeks after treatment should be emphasized.
-Using PDPT to treat MSM may also increase the risk of missing a concurrent STD or HIV diagnosis, both of which are more common among MSM, and therefore should not be used as a first-line strategy for this population.
+Using EPT to treat MSM may also increase the risk of missing a concurrent STI or HIV diagnosis, both of which are more common among MSM, and therefore should not be used as a first-line strategy for this population.

-The 2012 California Patient-Delivered Partner Therapy (PDPT) Guidelines cite several research studies, including randomized clinical trials, that have demonstrated that expedited partner treatment (EPT), including PDPT, is safe.
-Such treatement is as effective as - or more effective than - other partner management strategies in facilitating partner notification and reducing recurrent infection.
+The 2012 California Patient-Delivered Partner Therapy (PDPT) Guidelines cite several research studies, including randomized clinical trials, that have demonstrated that expedited partner treatment (EPT) is safe.
+Such treatment is as effective as - or more effective than - other partner management strategies in facilitating partner notification and reducing recurrent infection.

-Who are the most appropriate patients for PDPT?
+Who are the most appropriate patients for EPT?

-The Chlamydia/Gonorrhea (CT/GC) Patient-Delivered Partner Therapy (PDPT) Distribution Program is for sex partners of patients diagnosed with CT and/or GC who are uninsured/underinsured, or would otherwise be unable or unlikely to seek timely care.
+The Chlamydia/Gonorrhea (CT/GC) Expedited Partner Therapy (EPT) Distribution Program is for sex partners of patients diagnosed with CT and/or GC who are uninsured/underinsured, or would otherwise be unable or unlikely to seek timely care.

-As PDPT for GC includes medications that may not be as effective in treating pharyngeal infection, caution should be exercised if providing PDPT for gonorrhea to men who have sex with men (MSM) who have indicated oral exposure risk.
+As EPT for GC includes medications that may not be as effective in treating pharyngeal infection, caution should be exercised if providing EPT for gonorrhea to men who have sex with men (MSM) who have indicated oral exposure risk.
 If provided in this circumstance, the need for a gonorrhea test-of-cure two weeks after treatment should be emphasized.
-PDPT may increase the risk of missing a concurrent STD or HIV diagnosis, and therefore should not be used as a first-line strategy.
+EPT may increase the risk of missing a concurrent STI or HIV diagnosis, and therefore should not be used as a first-line strategy.

-Yes, patient-delivered partner therapy (PDPT) is legal.
-Since 2001, California law has allowed medical providers the option of using PDPT for treatment of sex partners of patients diagnosed with chlamydia.
-In 2007, California legislation was expanded to permit the use of PDPT for gonorrhea and trichomoniasis as well.
-PDPT is allowed through California Health and Safety Code §120582.
+Yes, expedited partner therapy (EPT) is legal.
+Since 2001, California law has allowed medical providers the option of using EPT for treatment of sex partners of patients diagnosed with chlamydia.
+In 2007, California legislation was expanded to permit the use of EPT for gonorrhea and trichomoniasis as well.
+EPT is allowed through California Health and Safety Code §120582.